peereflits/Shared.Contentful/README.md

 The generated files do have a dependency on `Contentful.Core.Models` in the `contentful.csharp`-[package](https://www.nuget.org/packages/contentful.csharp/).

 This project is a clone and refactor of the [Contentful.ModelsCreator.Cli](https://github.com/contentful/dotnet-models-creator-cli) that at the time of creating this project ran on .NET Core 2.1.
 This repository is now a public archive.
-The `Contentful.ModelsGenerator.Cli` is a .NET 8 project and is intended to be used in .NET 8 projects.
+The `Contentful.ModelsGenerator.Cli` is a .NET 8.0/9.0 project and is intended to be used in projects with the same or newer version number.
 It fixes some issues in the original project and adds some new features like:
 1. using records
 1. making required/optional explicit
 1. generate the types as partial
 1. generate the types with an internal or public access modifier

 ## Prerequisites
-The CLI tool uses the "global tools" feature of .NET 8 and requires the .NET 8 SDK to be installed: https://dotnet.microsoft.com/en-us/download/dotnet/8.0 .
+The CLI tool uses the "global tools" feature of .NET 8.0/9.0 and requires the .NET SDK to be installed: https://dotnet.microsoft.com/en-us/download/dotnet/ .

 Before installation the project must be published and packed (default to Nuget).
 Otherwise, run this command as a console app (Debug | Start without debugging).